- Tech, OC'ing, SEO and more

 Is a motherboard trace layout that will allow for better 4 DIMM support on dual-channel CPU's.
-While still sharing 1 channel for 2 DIMM they are made in such a way that the signal is shared equally among both DIMMs.
+While still sharing one channel for 2 DIMM they are made in such a way that the signal is transmitted equally among both DIMMs.

 Is a motherboard trace layout that allows dual-channel support CPUs to share each channel of a total of 4 DIMMs.
 This trace layout still favours the use of 2 DIMMs since the signal strength most commonly DIMM 2 and 4 is the best.

 What are save voltages for DRAM?

 Voltages for DRAM according to JEDEC spec should be able to handle up to 1.5v, but this is not the case for specific ICs.
 While Samsung B-die can handle up to 1.5v the other Brand ICs such as Hynix or even Samsung E-die only can safely handle up to 1.45v.
 Higher voltages will require direct cooling such as water cooling with B-die over 1.5v and all the other revision of die over 1.45v.